ballerina-platform/ballerina-dev-website/learn/why-ballerina/data-oriented.md

         {"id": 5, "name": "Deepak S. Turaga"}
     ];

-    // Iterates through `authors` JSON array, constructs `Author` records, and collects them into a table. return table key(id) from var author in authors select check author.cloneWithType(Author)
+    // Iterates through the `authors` JSON array, constructs the `Author` records, and collects them into a table. return table key(id) from var author in authors select check author.cloneWithType(Author)
         on conflict onConflictError;